ngyngcphu/mkdocs-tool/docs/blog/posts/engineering/git-workflow-in-practice/git-workflow-in-practice.md

 ---

 # Git workflow in practice
-This is the sample project for this article [Git workflow](../git-workflow/git-workflow.md).
+This is the sample project for [Git workflow](../git-workflow/git-workflow.md) article.
+If you haven't already read it, it's recommended to give it a glance before attempting this project.
+Upon completion of this project, you will:

+- Gain a clearer understanding of how Git workflow operates in practice.
+- Be exposed to a simple debugging process.

 <!-- more -->